Systems Theory & Audio Feedback

 Conclusion

-First, I found amplifying feedback cycles useful for understanding and assisting my counselling clients.
-The cycles help understand what drives a problem.
+When I worked as a problem gambling counsellor, I found amplifying feedback cycles useful for understanding and assisting my clients.
+The cycles help understand what drives and resolves problems.
 Then I realised that other amplifying cycles were driving global heating – and that systems theory applies to any system.
-This framework helps me understand the world, including human problem development and recovery.

 In summary, here again is the overview of the influences on any considered amplifying feedback cycle.